auth0/docs/articles/quickstart/native/flutter/interactive.md

 ::::checkpoint
 :::checkpoint-default
 Add a button to your app that calls `webAuthentication().logout()` and logs the user out of your application.
-When you click it, verify that your Flutter app redirects you to the logout endpoint and back again and that you are no longer logged in to your application.
+When you select it, verify that your Flutter app redirects you to the logout endpoint and back again.
+You should not be logged in to your application.
 :::

 :::checkpoint-failure